-Postulate 12 -A Any segment or angle is congruent to itself.
+Postulate 12-A Any segment or angle is congruent to itself.
 (Reflexive Property) Postulate 13 SSS Postula If the sides of a triangle are congruent to the sides of a second triangle, then the triangles are congruent.
-SSS ee sides of one triangle must gruent to the three sides of the iangle.
-Postulate 13 SAS Postula If two sides and the included angle of a triangle are congruent to two sides and the included angle of a second triangle, then the triangles are congruent.
-SAS one tria des and the included angle of ngle must be congruent to two nd the included angle of the other triangle.
+SSS The three sides of one triangle must be congruent to the three sides of the other triangle.
+Postulate 13 -В If two sides and the included angle of a triangle are congruent to two sides and the